prpole/columbia_orals/polefrone_preoral_a2.md

 Latour learns that another nearby village with similar spatial characteristics "perished from hunger" when their lone "stairway...was broken off by a great storm many centuries ago" (96).
-The danger of absolute autonomy is set next to its cultural necessity in a way similar depictions in *Professor* are unable to recognize.
+The danger of absolute autonomy is set next to its cultural necessity in a way similar meditations in *Professor* do not recognize.

 The reason for this middle state between absolute separation and uncomplicated